Noise mitigation

 Qermit provides detailed API documentation and offers two types of error mitigation workflows: MitRes (mitigation of results) and MitEx (mitigation of expectation values).
 The PauliAveraging protocol supports both of these workflows.
 To begin, we will build the protocol without any InQuanto noise mitigation.

-protocol.build(parameters, ansatz, kernel);
+protocol.build(parameters, ansatz, kernel)

 Typically, we can call the run() method of the protocol at this point.
 However, if we wish to use a MitRes or MitEx object, we need to call run_mitres() or run_mitex() respectively.
 For example, to use Qermit’s State preparation and measurement scheme (SPAM), follow these steps: